yannklein/stimulusjs-snippets/README.md

 ## Available snippets
 So far, that's all we provide:

-- `sjc`: creates a StimulusJS controller template
+- `sc`: creates a StimulusJS controller template for Webpack

 Generates: